 Our Platform exclusively leverages single sign-on (SSO) technologies for authentication, meaning that we never create, give, or store passwords for our customers.
-By leveraging the OAuth 2.0 open standard, customers can confidently rely on their own identity providers (i.e. G Suite, Microsoft Azure AD, or Okta) and federation technologies to obtain OAuth tokens used to authenticate into our service, which are encrypted at rest and never stored in plain text.
+By leveraging the OAuth 2.0 open standard, customers can confidently rely on their own identity providers (i.e. G Suite, Microsoft Azure AD, or Okta) and federation technologies to obtain OAuth tokens used to authenticate into our service.
+User access tokens are never stored by BetterCloud.

-The diagram on the previous page illustrates how we use OpenID Connect (OIDC) via Auth0 to authenticate customers to our service and to the SaaS applications they integrate with us.
+The diagram above illustrates how we use OpenID Connect (OIDC) via Auth0 to authenticate customers to our service and to the SaaS applications they integrate with us.

-- 1. BetterCloud tells AuthO which one of the (preconfigured) providers should be used for authentication (this is done with AuthO Custom Social Connections). - 2.
-Auth0 performs the OIDC handshake with the respective Identity Provider (IdP). - Upon successful acquisition of the "ID Token," AuthO executes a (configured) script, which a) parses the acquired ID Token, in order to extract user profile data; b) generates a new ID Token; and c) sends an authentication code back to BetterCloud. - 4.
-BetterCloud then uses the acquired (short-lived, one-time-use) authentication code to request the newly generated ID Token and access token returned by the IdP. - 5.
-Finally, BetterCloud validates the signature on the ID Token, parses it for the user profile data, and generates its own custom ID Token (referred to as BC-JWT), which is signed with its own private key.
+- 1. BetterCloud tells Auth0 which one of the (preconfigured) providers should be used for authentication (this is done with Auth0 Custom Social Connections). - 2.
+AuthO performs the OIDC handshake with the respective Identity Provider (IdP). - Upon successful acquisition of the "ID Token," AuthO executes a (configured) script, which a) parses the acquired ID Token, in order to extract user profile data; b) generates a new ID Token; and c) sends an authentication code back to BetterCloud. - 4.
+BetterCloud then uses the acquired (short-lived, one-time-use) authentication code to request the newly generated ID Token and access token returned by the IdP. - Finally, BetterCloud validates the signature on the ID Token, parses it for the user profile data, and generates its own custom ID Token (referred to as BC-JWT), which is signed with its own private key.

-We use a customized JWT (BetterCloud JSON Web Token or BC-JWT), rather than JWTs offered by AuthO, to provide more flexibility within our microservices architecture, while also enabling us to enhance security by customizing the JWT for each customer/tenant in our Platform.
-Additionally, this design helps insulate our Platform from potential vulnerabilities involving AuthO.
+We use a customized JWT (BetterCloud JSON Web Token or BC-JWT), rather than JWTs offered by Auth0, to provide more flexibility within our microservices architecture, while also enabling us to enhance security by customizing the JWT for each customer/tenant in our Platform.
+Additionally, this design helps insulate our Platform from potential vulnerabilities involving Auth0.
 As a result, we routinely have this portion of our architecture evaluated for security vulnerabilities or penetration tested by internal and external parties.